canvasxyz/canvas/docs/ref/roadmap.md

 ## 0.15 (Next release)

-**Model-only contracts**
+This is a nonbreaking, backwards compatible change that adds two new syntaxes for
+contracts: class contracts and model-only contracts.

+- [ ] Adds an API for defining applications as ES6 classes.
-- Adds an API for defining application contracts/databases without actions.
-Instead, you will be able to provide a $rules array, similar to permissions in Firebase.
+- [x] Adds an API for defining application contracts/databases without actions, where permissions are defined in a $rules object, similar to Firebase.
-- Adds db.create() method for creating new objects with randomized primary keys while using model-only contracts.
+- [x] Adds db.create() and db.id() methods for creating database records with randomized primary keys.
-- Adds db.merge(), db.update() methods for partial updates.
+- [x] Adds db.merge() and db.update() methods for partial updates.
 These are only available inside transactions at this time.
-- Adds a class syntax for contracts, that greatly simplifies how contracts are defined.

 ## 0.14 (2025-04-18)